|

 "bottled water from

-easily absorbed dietary silicon to the body.
-Although the silicon did not affect
+of providing easily absorbed dietary silicon to the body.
+Although the silicon

-bone turnover markers in the short-term, the mineral's potential as an
+did not affect bone turnover markers in the short-term, the mineral's potential

-alternative prevention or treatment to drug therapy for osteoporosis warrants
+as an alternative prevention or treatment to drug therapy for osteoporosis

-further longer-term investigation in the future" - Note: It's something to
+warrants further longer-term investigation in the future" - Note: It's

-I've been taking Jarrow BioSil for years.
-I use reverse osmosis water and
+silicon?
+Personally, I've been taking Jarrow BioSil for years.
+I use reverse

 water distillers at Amazon.com.